NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_trade.rst

 fixed learning rate.
 Additionally, we create the vocabulary just based on the training data while the default for the \
 original one is to create vocabulary from all the data including test and development sets.
 The main reason behind \
 the improvement of our model in terms of accuracy is utilizing better learning rate policy.
 When we used fixed \
-learning rate in our implementation, we got to similar results as the original one.
+learning rate in our implementation, we got similar results as the original one.

 We also did some improvements to the implementation of the model to have faster training.
 It makes our implementation \
 significantly faster than the original one.
 Additionally, NeMo supports multi-GPU training which enables even faster \